 Isabelli, Christina was invited to present in a panel colloquia on language learning in an immersion environment at the 32nd annual Second Language Research Forum, held Oct.
 31 - Nov.
 2 at Brigham Young University.
 She presented "Study abroad: Measuring the correlation between second language acquisition and social networks."

-Nadeau, Carolyn presented "From Kitāb al-tabīj to the Sent Soví: Continuities and Shifts in the Earliest Iberian Cooking Manuals" at the First International Symposium of Mens et Mensa: Society for the Study of Food in the Middle Ages "Foods and Communities in the Later Middle Ages (1000-1500 CE)."
+– Presented "From Kitāb al-tabīj to the Sent Soví: Continuities and Shifts in the Earliest Iberian Cooking Manuals" at the First International Symposium of Mens et Mensa: Society for the Study of Food in the Middle Ages "Foods and Communities in the Later Middle Ages (1000-1500 CE)."
 The Symposium was held Oct.
 24-25 at the Institut d'Estudis Catalans in Barcelona, Spain.

-In addition, Nadeau participated in a panel, "Food and Early Modern Women," at the Modern Language Association Convention, held Jan.
+– Participated in a panel, "Food and Early Modern Women," at the Modern Language Association Convention, held Jan.
 9-12 in Chicago.